Why Can’t I Read this AutoCAD File?

-If you’re having difficulty finding something in a file imported from AutoCAD and think Graphite™ v8 didn’t import the entire thing, try using View > Sheets.
-A new feature in Graphite v8 is the support of what AutoCAD calls layouts and Ashlar-Vellum refers to as sheets.
-Using View > Sheets in Graphite v8 lets you select the sheet or layout with whatever you’re anticipating.
+If you’re having difficulty finding something in a file imported from AutoCAD and think Graphite™ v9 didn’t import the entire thing, try using View → Sheets.
+A new feature in Graphite v9 is the import of what AutoCAD calls layouts and Ashlar-Vellum refers to as sheets.
+Using View → Sheets in Graphite v9 lets you select the sheet or layout to see whatever you’re anticipating.

 Be aware that later versions of the Graphite support different versions of AutoCAD.
 For example: